jeremyckahn/rekapi/docs/api.md

 Kapi.Actor.prototype.liveCopy (when, source)
 ````

 Copy an existing keyframe into another keyframe.
-If the original keyframe is modified by `Kapi.Actor.prototype.modifyKeyframe`, then the copy is modified as well.
+If the original keyframe is modified by `modifyKeyframe()`, then the copy is modified as well.
 If the original keyframe is deleted, the copy remains.
-If the original keyframe is overwritten with `Kapi.Actor.prototype.keyframe`, then the link between the keyframes is lost (although the copy remains as an independent keyframe).
+If the original keyframe is overwritten with `keyframe()`, then the link between the keyframes is lost (although the copy remains as an independent keyframe).

 `when` specifies where in the animation to place the liveCopy.  `source`  specifies which keyframe to use as the source to copy from (as defined by its millisecond position in the animation).

+`liveCopy()` is useful for animating an Actor back to it's starting position, for example.

 ### modifyKeyframe